Senior Project Officer

-Martin is from Newala.
-He received his high school education at Nangwanda and Songea Boys (Jiamini works with both schools).
-After obtaining his diploma from Monduli Teachers College in Arusha, Martin returned to Newala and worked as an interim teacher of Chemistry and Biology before joining Jiamini in March 2017.
-Martin’s strong passion for education and knowledge of the schools in Newala make him an asset for Jiamini.
+Aktari is from Newala.
+He received his high school education at Nangwanda and Tunduru.
+After obtaining his Bachelor of Arts with education (BAED) from St. Augustine University of Tanzania, Aktari worked for the census and then various secondary schools as a teacher in training.
+Aktari joined Jiamini in 2018.
+His strong passion for education and knowledge of the schools in Newala make him an asset for Jiamini.

 Katie has dedicated her career to helping businesses incorporate benefit to people and planet at the core of their operations.
 She is currently the VP Impact Platforms at ICONIQ Capital.
 Previously she was the Director of Community for Virgin Unite.
 Previously she was the head of Values & Impact at Etsy, and Director of Media for Reuters Australia.
 She is a member of the B Team and an RSA Fellow.
 Her initial desire to work with developing world populations was sparked while doing biological field research for the Micronesian government.
 Katie has a unwavering belief humanity’s ability to solve the world’s most intractable problems – one small action at a time.